Kilimanjaro Kit List

 1 x Waterproof jacket, breathable with hood.

-1 x Warm insulated jacket, synthetic or down.
+1 x warm jacket, fleece, soft-shell or down.

-2 x Long sleeve shirt or t-shirt, moisture-wicking fabric.
+2 x Long sleeve base layer t-shirt, moisture-wicking fabric.

 1 x Waterproof trousers, breathable.